tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 79 (DuFr).md

 After some discussion, it is decided that [[Riswynn]] will remain and defend the city from the undead, with her divine magic, while the rest of the party flies north to destroy the scepter, preventing [[Grash]] from ever obtaining it.
 With this decided, the party speaks with [[Casian]], who is dismissive and rude, insisting he will be rescued when [[Grash]] comes, up until the minute he is slain.

-Finally, as the days passes noon, the party looks at the [[Cloak of Rainbows]] in [[The Mirror of the Past]], seeing the [[Mantle of Protection Vision]].
+Finally, as the days passes noon, the party looks at the [[Cloak of Rainbows]] in [[Mirror of the Past]], seeing the [[Mantle of Protection Vision]].
 Then, [[Riswynn]] begins casting the Hallow spell, to bless the throne room, which takes 24 hours.
 The next day, as the spell casting is done, [[Seeker]] is reluctantly dragged into the room, freeing him of the fey curse of ice.

 We end as [[Riswynn]] sets herself to casting Forbiddance, and the rest of the party turns north on [[Vindristjarna]] to destroy the scepter.